ZhenjianYang/SoraTranslation-Tools/README.md

 B1=à
 88A8=们
 ```
-The result of these code is:
+The result of these codes is:
 ```
 b'\xB1\x88\xA8\x61\x92\x4A'
 ```
-Please note that characters not contained in chlist.txt will be encoded with cp932.
+Note that characters not contained in chlist.txt will be encoded with cp932.

-The path of chlist.txt can be assigned with command arguments.
+The path of chlist.txt can be assigned with command line arguments.
-For example, we change the code to:
+For example, if we change these codes to:
 ```python
 import SoraSJIS